-By using the service you can file their returns and other forms online, as well as receive a wide range of notices and reminders.
+By using the service you can file their returns and other forms online, as well as get notices and reminders.

-You need to sign up for this whether you’re planning to use HM Revenue and Customs (HMRC) free software or commercially available software to file your clients’ returns and forms.
+You need to sign up for this whether you’re planning to use HMRC free software or commercially available software to file your clients’ returns and forms.

 PAYE and CIS online services for agents are combined in a single service - PAYE for Agents.
 Once you’ve signed up for PAYE for Agents, you’ll get access to the CIS service too.